mr-chibi/unscramble/README.md

 Words that are in the "unscramble" are all dinosaur based his favorite words.
 It was very emotional journey rewriting something wanted to share with community.

+## How does it work?
+1. When pack installed, it will start game on installation.﻿
+2. Player has write the correct "word" in "minecraft:writable_book" and hit "done"
+3. Player gets it correct command will be granted to them in chat.
+4. Then timer will toggle next game in 20 mins.
+5. If you want to keep going via look in "commands section" under Server Operator commands / Admin.

 <h2>What Unique Features does pack offer?</h2>
 <ul>
   <li>Puzzle solving with words scrambled.</li>